To Parents of Young Children Ages Birth to Five Years:

 Have you ever…

-- Been concerned about your child's learning, development or behavior?
+- Been concerned about your child’s development, learning, or social emotional behavior?

 If you answered yes to any of these questions, you are not alone.
-Most parents have concerns at some point during their child's life.
-Talking with your child's doctor can help.
-Doctors who are part of Iowa's 1st Five network of medical professionals may refer you to our 1st Five care coordinators ~ experts in linking local resources to parental concerns.
-1st Five care coordination services are free, voluntary and confidential.
+Most parents have developmental or social emotional concerns at some point during their child's development.
+Talking with your child's primary care provider can help.
+Primary health care providers who are part of Iowa's 1st Five network of medical professionals may refer you to our 1st Five Developmental Support Specialists ~ experts in linking local resources to parental concerns.
+1st Five Developmental Support Services are free, voluntary and confidential.

 Remember, early experiences will shape the way children think, feel and behave as adults.